 These versions of toxic people won’t return texts or phone calls and will only be available when it suits them, usually when they want something.
 You might find yourself wondering whether they got your message, whether they’re okay, or whether you’ve done something to upset them.
 No relationship should involve this much guess-work.

 Manipulators will steal your joy as though you made it especially for them.
 They’ll tell half-truths or straight out lies and when they have enough people squabbling, they’ll be the saviour.
 ‘Don’t worry.
 I’m here for you.’
 Ugh.
-They’ll listen, they’ll comfort, and they’ll tell you want you need to hear.
+They’ll listen, they’ll comfort, and they’ll tell you what you want to hear.
 And then they’ll ruin you.
 They’ll change the facts of a situation, take things out of context and use your words against you.
 They’ll calmly poke you until you crack, then they’ll poke you for cracking.
 They’ll ‘accidentally’ spill secrets or they’ll hint that there are secrets there to spill, whether there are or not.
 There’s just no reasoning with a manipulator, so forget trying to explain yourself.
 The argument will run in circles and there will be no resolution.
 It’s a black hole.
 Don’t get sucked in.

 You: I feel like you’re not listening to me.